muhdfirdausdar/splunk-net-env/readme.md

   - Application / Levels / Facilities: select as needed (or `Select All`).
   - Hostname: set to Splunk Web / receiver IP (example `10.20.30.10`).
   - Port: `514`.
   - Leave `rtc5424` as default or unticked.
+(You may enable it if logs not appear in Splunk later)
 4. Save and apply.

 ## At Splunk Web

 Install the recommended OPNsense Apps from Splunkbase (`OPNsense Add-on for Splunk` and `OPNsense App for Splunk`) then configure the appropriate Data Input to receive the syslog stream.

+All steps based on below references.

 Reference: https://netwerklabs.com/ship-opnsense-firewall-logs-to-splunk-siem/

 ---
+<br><br>

 # End Guide